Places I've Done Time

-Places I've Done Time is a studio album by American country music singer and songwriter Tom T. Hall issued by RCA Records in 1978.
+Places I've Done Time is a studio album by American country music singer-songwriter Tom T. Hall, released on RCA Records in 1978.
 It reached number 19 in the US country charts and number 17 in the Canadian country charts.
 Two singles from the album, "What Have You Got to Lose" and "Son of Clayton Delaney", also charted in both countries.